xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 - `pool.external_auth_set_ldaps` API
 - (Re)join domain

-### 4.2 Xapi Configuration

-#### 4.2.1 winbind-tls-verify-peer

-For security, xapi asks winbind to verify CA certificate. `ca_and_name_if_available` is the default.

-However, user may want to disable this verification for debug purpose.

-`winbind-tls-verify-peer` is introduced for xapi configuration, and the possible values are `no_check`, `ca_only`, `ca_and_name_if_available`, `ca_and_name` and `as_strict_as_possible`.
- The configured value will override  `tls verify peer` value in xapi generated samba configuration.
-Refer to [smb.conf](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html) for the details.

-**Note:** This item is not intended for public documentation.
-This is only for debug purpose, or system tuning for specific scenarios from engineering/support team.

-#### 4.2.2 ad-warning-message-interval

-xapi sends warning message to user with this interval on LDAP query failure.
-Default to 1 week.
-Refer to section "Session revalidate" for the details.

 ## 5. Session Revalidate

 xapi LDAP queries domain user status (if user has been added to manage XenServer) at configurable interval, and destroys the session created by domain user if user no longer in healthy status.